AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 # Stable Diffusion Guide

-I will be going through all the tools in stable diffusion that I think is most important/useful.
+I will be going through all the tools in automatic1111's WebUI that I think is most important/useful.

 First start by launching auto1111 webui (if not already started) - `stable-diffusion-webui\webui-user.bat`